The Best Breathing Exercises For Anxiety

 Rawpixel

 It may also turn out that this one simple breathing exercise isn't enough to alleviate your anxiety.
-If so, some other simple habits and exercises can also help.
+If so, some other simple breathing techniques can also help.

-This exercise takes more time than the abdominal breathing exercise described above.
+This exercise can take more time than the breathing exercises described above.
 While it may not be as convenient, it forces you to spend more time focusing on relaxation, making it easier for you to tame anxious thoughts.

 1. Take a deep breath and exhale slowly while repeating a mantra such as "This too shall pass," or even just the word "relax."